 For our UK holidays we can offer an inclusive fare in First or Standard Class from any of almost 2,500 departure points thats every mainland UK railway station!
 The comfort of train travel is a great advantage, but so too is speed.
 The Scottish Highlands are two days by coach from some parts of the UK, but are easily reachable by train.
 Its breakfast at home in Penzance, a light lunch on the train, then dinner with Railtrail in Inverness!
 Or for our Continental tours, maybe breakfast at London St Pancras, lunch on the train and dinner with Railtrail on the French Riviera or in the Swiss Alps!

 Many of our holidays feature steam and heritage railway nostalgia during their varied excursion programmes.
 For steam enthusiasts, however, we go a step further.
 Each year we produce a programme of special enthusiast holidays, which feature a much greater emphasis on steam travel and heritage, one-off charters and unique experiences, both in the UK and continental Europe.
 We also offer a programme of Steam, Rail & Ale Trails for travellers wishing to combine the thrills, spills, sights and smells of a day at a steam gala with visits to the best local breweries.
-Including a taste of the ale, of course; thats another passion of Dave and Rob, who are both CAMRA members!
+Including a taste of the ale, of course; thats another passion of Dave, who is a CAMRA member!

 And last but not least, in 2016 we offered our first Grand Tour by Rail from Lands End to John OGroats, which has since grown into a successful programme of longer duration, limited-edition, smaller group adventures.
 Whether you want to touch both ends of mainland Britain on one tour, take a panoramic tour of Scandinavia, follow Michael Palins second Great Railway Journey (broadcast in 1994) from Derry to Kerry or undertake an expansive tour of Europe by EuroCity train, weve got the experience and knowledge to make your holiday a memorable adventure, escorted all the way by one of our carefully-selected Tour Managers.